gosquared/gosquared-ios/README.md

  - If you want automatic tracking of your views, add `pod 'GoSquared/Autoload'`
  - If you don't want this, add `pod 'GoSquared'` to your Podfile.

-To use GoSquared Chat add `pod GoSquared/Chat` to your Podfile
+To use GoSquared Live Chat add `pod GoSquared/Chat` to your Podfile

 ```ruby
 pod 'GoSquared'